BianorAraujo/academic-record/README.md

 ### How to start

 This project was builted to be easily tested.

-You'll need to install the Docker CLI or Docker Desktop [https://www.docker.com](https://www.docker.com)
+You'll need to install the Docker CLI or Docker Desktop, [click here](https://www.docker.com) to download.

 Clone this repository and go to the directory where it was cloned.